CULVERS charge on bank statement: what it is and how to verify it

 Quick Answer

-Likely LegitimateCULVERS is a one-time purchase charge from Culver's Franchising System, LLC.
+Likely LegitimateCULVERS is a charge from Culver's Franchising System, LLC.
 This is a well-known merchant.
 If you don't recognize the charge, check your recent orders or ask household members before disputing.

 Culver's Franchising System, LLC